Jackery Explorer 1000 V2 Review: Long-Term Chest Freezer Test

 4. Quiet operation The fan on the Jackery is noticeably quieter than the EcoFlow under the same load.
 Running it in a bedroom is comfortable.

-5. Battery health tracking in the app The app shows cycle count and battery health percentage.
-After 73 days mine shows 98.4%.
+5. Battery health tracking in the app The app shows cycle count and battery health percentage. after extended use mine shows 98.4%.
 Reassuring to see.

 π What I Do Not Like